Audi A5 Interior

 - "… the standard front seats are unexpectedly plain, offering little in the way of lateral support.
 We expect more in a European sport/luxury coupe.
 The Sport package's upgraded front seats are much improved, providing ample bolstering along with excellent long-distance comfort; however, only Premium Plus and Prestige models are eligible for this upgrade." -- AutoTrader (2014)

-- "While Audi's MMI system works well, and the other controls are easy to use, what really sets this interior apart are design and exquisite attention to detail." -- Kelley Blue Book
+- "While Audi's MMI infotainment system and other controls are easy to use, what really sets this interior apart are design and attention to detail." -- Kelley Blue Book

 - "Audi's MultiMedia Interface (MMI) absorbs most audio, navigation system, and some climate functions.
 While many of said functions are clearly labeled on a dashboard screen, performing simple tasks requires multiple button presses." -- Consumer Guide (2013)

-The 2015 Audi A5 Coupe has 12.2 cubic feet of trunk space, which is on par for the class.
-The A5 Cabriolet has 10.2 cubic feet of trunk space with the top up or down, which is good for a convertible.
-Both the A5 Coupe and the A5 Cabriolet come standard with split-folding rear seats, so you can expand the storage area for larger items.
+The A5 Coupe has 12.2 cubic feet of trunk space, which is good for a luxury sports coupe.
+The A5 Cabriolet has 10.2 cubic feet of trunk space, which is decent for a convertible.
+Reviewers appreciate that the lowered convertible top doesn't eat into trunk space and say the standard split-folding rear seats add to the trunk's usefulness.

 - "Split-folding rear seat backs with releases in the trunk are a nice, unexpected convenience; they're standard on all models, including Cabriolets, which have a smaller, yet still quite useful trunk." -- Consumer Guide (2013)